The Early Years Foundation Stage Curriculum

 - Introducing more practitioners to support children and staff in areas such as art, science, ICT etc.

 Class teams plan in advance.
 Planning takes into consideration children’s interests and patterns of play, curriculum areas, differentiation, needs of individual children and their stages of development, including the recognition of the importance of the child’s home language.

 Ongoing assessment and record keeping is made through observations, photographs and samples of children’s work which are entered into the child’s learning diary.
 This is used to inform our planning.
 The records are updated regularly and parents are encouraged to share and contribute to their child’s learning diary.
 They also inform transfer information to following schools.

 If you would like to see the Early Years Foundation Stage Curriculum that we follow here at St. Werburgh’s Park Nursery School please click here.

-For an example of how we plan for children, please download our Term 5 and 6 Continuous Planning document.
+For an example of how we plan for children, please see our Planning page.

 At St Werburghs Park Nursery School we regularly have children for whom English is an additional language.
 A significant number of children speak more than two languages, 40% in the academic year 2017/2018.
 As a school we proactively encourage and promote children’s home languages.
 We welcome family members into school to share cultural differences and languages.
 There is evidence that once you have learned more than one language each new language gets easier to learn.
 There is also a recognition of how speakers of more than one language use their linguistic knowledge to find similarities with other languages.